 The test result will confirm if there is a genetic mutation, but it cannot predict whether a cancer will occur and it cannot predict the age of onset or the type of cancer.
 There are implications for other family members to be considered, but these are generally good implications, such as giving them the opportunity to also get tested and make decisions about their preventative health.

 The result may also affect the ability to obtain some types of insurance and may reveal any non-maternity or non-paternity factors.

 In Australia, there is a moratorium in place, until June 2024, to ensure testing results do not impact medical or travel insurance however the result may affect a new or changed life or disability policy, although this often results in a premium deduction.

 Who can have a genetic test?

-Current eviQ guidelines and risk calculators require a 10% ‘pretest’ likelihood to be eligible for a publicly funded test, a breast or ovarian cancer diagnosis and 10% likelihood of a mutation for a Medicare funded test or a pathogenic mutation identified in a blood relative may also be funded by Medicare.
+Current eviQ guidelines and risk calculators require a 10% ‘pretest’ likelihood to be eligible for a publicly funded test, a breast or ovarian cancer diagnosis and a 10% likelihood of a mutation for a Medicare-funded test or a pathogenic mutation identified in a blood relative may also be funded by Medicare.

 What are the triggers for genetic testing?

 - A breast cancer diagnosis under the age of 40 years.